lorenzobersano/voteth/design_pattern_decisions.md

 ```
 modifier onlyOwner {
   require(msg.sender == owner);
   _;
 }
 ```

 ## State Machine

-Since voteth aims to be a pseudoanonymous voting DApp, a State Machine pattern (more precisely the commit-reveal scheme) is needed.
+Since votΞ aims to be a pseudoanonymous voting DApp, a State Machine pattern (more precisely the commit-reveal scheme) is needed.

-According to the commit-reveal scheme, there is a committment phase where the voter commits his vote, committed as a hash of the name of the candidate, the voter address and a secret.
+According to the commit-reveal scheme, there is a committment phase where the voter commits his vote as a hash of the name of the candidate, the voter address and a secret.
 Here is how this phase is implemented in voteth:

 ```
 function commitVote(bytes32 _vote) public onlyVerifiedVoter electionIsOpen voterHasNotCommittedVote stopInEmergency {
   committedVotes[msg.sender] = _vote;
   voterHasCommittedVote[msg.sender] = true;

   emit VoteCommitted(msg.sender, _vote);